CMS Web Interface: Options for Transitioning to a New Reporting Method

 - QCDR measures (Qualified Clinical Data Registry)

 For your organization it will likely come down to two options for you.
-Should you submit eCQMs or CQMs in 2022?
+Should you submit eCQMs or CQMs?
 In general, eCQMs are less burdensome but require excellent data aggregation from all of your various practice EHRs.
 Compare that to CQMs which may be simpler to implement but could require a massive amount of manual abstraction.

 CQMs vs eCQMs: Pros & Cons